The trouble with cats

 mini kitties and then let them go–it’s hard sometimes!
 But it’s a fun way to get our cat fix and help the community at the same time.

-Post note–we did get our first kittens–Momma is here with them but has apparently decided she would rather revel in her youth than feed/clean or pay attention to the babes.
+Post note–we lost Felix, poor thing was never the same after his brother Jules died.
+We also got our first kittens–Momma is here with them but has apparently decided she would rather revel in her youth than feed/clean or pay attention to the babes.
 So we’re bottle feeding and encouraging poops.
 Yay!

 Do you have pets dear to you, foster or otherwise?
 Post pictures of them in the comments for all to see!